thinktomorrow/package-docs/src/chief/basics.md

 </html>
 ```

-The key method here is `Page::renderChildren()`, which renders the page content.
+The key method here is `renderChildren()`, which renders the page content.

 Also note that the html structure is simplified for demonstration purposes.
 In your project you probably want to use your own html boilerplate.